-Course Affiliation Criteria for Women’s and Gender Studies Minor
+Course Affiliation Criteria

 The courses offered are those that count toward the WGST Minor each semester.
 If you would like to offer a course that counts toward the WGST Minor, please see the course affiliation criteria below.